silentdiverchris/Archivist/README.md

 # Removable volumes

 My backup system involves having several external drives which I mount for various reasons, eg. one for daily backups which is almost always connected, one which I plug in just at the start of each week, one for the start of each month, and a pair of two identical large SSDs which I generally leave one of attached but alternate between them.
 So sometimes S:\ or Y:\ might exist, sometimes it won't.

+If you don't want to rely on mounted drives always having the same drive letter you can identify directories by volume label rather than drive letter by setting the the VolumeLabel configuration and not providing a drive in the DirectoryPath, see these items in the [configuration file](#ConfigurationFile) section below.

 If you mark a directory as removable with IsRemovable, the system will try to use it but if it's not there it won't be considered as an error.
 Any drive that is not found which is not marked as removable will be reported as an error.